Original State

 Before Refurbishment

-The cob workshop is contained under the long transverse roof.
-The brick lean-to was declared unsafe and has been demolished.
-This has exposed the original cob exterior wall and the Part is now used as a coffee / gift shop and the rest for displays, outside seating etc. Manor Way has been closed to traffic with safe pedestrian access to the open green opposite.
+The cob workshop was contained under the long transverse roof.
+The brick lean-to was declared unsafe and had to be demolished.
+This has exposed the original cob exterior wall and Part is now used as a coffee / gift shop and the rest for displays, outside seating etc. Manor Way has been closed to traffic with safe pedestrian access to the open green opposite.

 The old pottery yard was completely overgrown and has been cleared.
 This is now the site of the studio and courtyard.
 Behind is the new, large, public town car park.